 This is probably the first mistake your examiner will notice before you set off for your test.
 Fastening your seatbelt should be the first thing you do when you sit behind the wheel, either as a passenger or driver.

-Forgetting to fasten the seatbelt on the day of your road test, either due to anxiety, fear, or nervousness, may land you an automatic fail.
+Forgetting to fasten the seatbelt on the day of your road test, either due to anxiety, fear, or nervousness, might be the reason why you failed a driving test. automatic fail.
 Buckling up is a simple task but very fundamental to driving.

 Before you start your car, make sure you’re well-positioned in your seat, and your seatbelt is fastened.
 Make it a norm to do this every time you enter the car, and this will be a habit that your subconscious will register.
 By the time you take your road test, fastening your seatbelt will no longer be an issue.